 Barbican wanted a black and white photography booth to capture individuals and couples visiting their exhibition, Modern Couples: Art, Intimacy and the Avant-garde at the Barbican centre.
 The exhibition showcased the work of famous couples throughout art history.
-It illuminates the creative and personal relationships of couples through a vast selection of artwork and artefacts.
-Ranging from obsessional and radical to experimental and passionate.
-Couples include: Dora Maar and Pablo Picasso and Frida Kahlo and Diego Rivera.
-All these couples have all forged new ways of creating art, loving and living.
+It illuminated the creative and personal relationships of couples through a vast selection of artwork and artefacts.
+Couples included: Dora Maar and Pablo Picasso and Frida Kahlo and Diego Rivera; couples who have all forged new ways of creating art, loving and living.

-We setup a branded photo booth for a month as the exhibition launched, where all content could be shared instantly online using the hashtag #moderncouples.
+We designed a branded photo booth to be installed for the first month of the exhibition, where all content could be shared instantly online using the hashtag #moderncouples.
 The booth was designed to fit with the style and theme of the exhibition and venue branding, including type and logos.
-Visitors posed in front of the Barbican booth for a classic one-pose photo in a striking black and white filter.
-Flashmat designed the look and feel to reflect the campaign.
-Classic, striking and simplistic in design, combining a clean white booth with black and red branding, so that the content and the people in the photos was the focus of the image.
+Visitors posed in front of the Barbican booth for a classic, one-pose photo in a striking black and white filter.
+Lighthouse designed the look and feel to reflect the campaign.
+Classic and simplistic in design, combining a clean white booth with black and red branding, so that the content and the people in the photos was the focus of the image.